MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/AdvancedPayroll.md

 selected and an Add-On Code is selected, this Add-On Code Amount is applied to an eligible employee’s pay rate.

+> [!NOTE]
-**NOTE:** *The Pay Code Setup information is for setup and default purposes only.
+> The Pay Code Setup information is for setup and default purposes only.
 It sets default values for any new Pay Code created using this Pay Code as the Based on Pay Code.
-It will also set default values when this Pay Code is associated with an Employee in the Employee Pay Code window.*
+It will also set default values when this Pay Code is associated with an Employee in the Employee Pay Code window.

 - Linked Pay Code